Destiny: Rise of Iron: Plot

-The Iron Lords were a group of ten legendary Guardians established before the rise of The Last City and the creation of the Vanguard.
+The Iron Lords were a group of legendary Guardians established before the rise of The Last City and the creation of the Vanguard.
 They were renowned for their patrols around the City during the Battle of Six Fronts and the building of the Wall.
 The Iron Lords had a fortress located on Felwinter Peak called the Iron Temple, which was used as their primary stronghold in Old Russia.
 Over a hundred years ago, the Iron Lords sacrificed their lives to contain an ancient technological plague called SIVA, a Golden Age nanotechnology characterized by self-replication and self-assembly.
 SIVA was partly responsible for the great expansion during the Golden Age as it built entire cities.
 However, it turned against humanity and became a significant threat.
 Lord Saladin was the only known Iron Lord that survived against the SIVA virus.
 Since that time, he has been training Guardians in the Iron Banner in case SIVA were to plague the world again.

 In the present day, a year after the Taken War, Lord Saladin sends the Guardian to Felwinter Peak to fend off the Fallen at the Iron Temple until he can arrive with reinforcements.
 Ghost ponders why the Fallen are there, to which they soon discover that the Fallen are being led by Sepiks Prime, now Sepiks Perfected, a former enemy thought to be dead.
 This confirmed Lord Saladin's fears: SIVA had been awakened by the Fallen and revived Sepiks.
 After securing the Iron Temple, the Guardian and Ghost meets Shiro-4, a Hunter and one of the Vanguard's most trusted scouts, as well as a friend of Cayde-6.
 Shiro-4 has the Guardian travel beyond the Wall into the Plaguelands.
 There, it is learned that the Splicers (bio-engineers) faction of the Fallen House of Devils, referred to as Devil Splicers, have been utilizing SIVA to augment themselves and become more powerful.